Abu1914/AirBnB_clone/README.md

-This project is on learning the AirBnB console Background Context
+This project is on learning the AirBnB consolei Background Context
 Welcome to the AirBnB clone project!
 Before starting, please read the AirBnB concept page.